bns19/disease_finder/README.md

-#README for the diseasefinder application#
+#README for the Phedimap 2.0 application#

-###This README will contain important information concerning the ```diseasefinder``` application including:
+###This README will contain important information concerning the ```Phedimap 2.0``` application including:
 1. Requirements necessary to start the application.
 2. How to start the application.
 3. A small amount of information about the current options of the application.

-###The requirements the user has to cope with to run the application###
+The requirements the user has to cope with to run the application
 1. The user need to have access to a working Internet connection.
 2. The user needs to have access to a valid OMIM-key (provided by the application valid until a few weeks after activation and free to request again).
 3. The user needs to have access to a browser.
+4. The user needs to have IntelliJ installed.
+5. The user needs to have a Mysql account with a available database.

+How to run the application
-4. To run this version of the application the user also needs to have access to IntellIJ to run the application at its best.
+To run this application the following steps need to be followed.
+If you are running this new version of the application for the first time, then follow all steps.

-###How to run the application###
-Running the application is simple, all necessary software has already been provided by this repository, just follow the following steps.
+If you have followed the first 7 steps successfully, you will only have to run the last two steps for every new run.
+1. Install IntelliJ.

-1. Clone the application to IntellIJ.
+2. Clone this repository to IntelliJ.
+3. Add the required dependancies by following the following steps:
+   * Press the following key combination in IntelliJ: ```control+shift+alt+s```.
+   * A pop up appears.
+Click on the little green plus sign in ```dependencies``` under ```modules``` and select ```JARs or directories```.
+   * Navigate to the folder ```Lib``` (this folder is delivered with this application directly under the main map) and select the following JARs: ```Weka.Jar```, ```Model.jar```,```mysql-connector-java-5.1.38-bin.jar``` and ```mysql-connector-java-5.1.35.jar```.
+4. Get the file ```Disease.sql``` (delivered within the download section of this repository) and open a terminal on the same directory you placed this file.
+5. Enter the following line in the commandline: mysql -u "your username" -D "your database" -p --local-infile "yourDatabase"<Disease.sql for example: mysql -u john -D Johndatabase -p --local-infile Johndatabase<Disease.sql

+6. Navigate to the file ```database.properties``` under the directory ```properties``` in the project and replace the database credentials there with your own.
+7. Navigate to the file ```application.properties``` under the directory ```resources``` in the project and replace the database credentials there with your own.
-2. Run the application by pressing the right mouse button on the ```application``` class (this class can be found under the directory ```src/main/java/nl.bioinf.diseaseFinderSpring/controllers```).
+8. Start the application by pressing right mousebutton on the ```Application.java``` file and selecting ```Run 'application'```.
-3. Open a browser and type: localhost:8087.
+9. Open a browser and type: http://localhost:8086

-***Important note: in the case that running the application results in an error: press the refresh button (rotating arrows) in the ```Gradle``` tab.
-Then press the OK button on the appearing pop-up.
-Then repeat steps 2 and 3 described above.
-Everything should work now.***

-***Important note: when the search functionality (when used correctly) does not return anything while results are expected it might be the case that the omim-key is expired.
-May this be the case, please get a new one from the OMIM-website (it's free) and replace the old one with the new one in the ```config.properties``` file (under the directory ```src/main/recources/config```).***

-The application is now ready to be used.

-###After starting the application###
-When the user has followed the steps described above he or she will encounter the homepage which contains four buttons: ```sign out```, ```login```,  ```register``` and ```symptoms```.
-The first tree speak for them self.
-Registering and logging in is possible but does not add real functionality yet(see "important" notes below for more information).
-The symptom button will lead the user to the old ```diseasefinder``` application screen (which eventually will be integrated in the new layout), this is the real functional application.
-The user can enter disease symptoms in the search bar (like cough, pain, headache etc) and press the search button next to the bar.
-If the user gets results they will be added in the ````results``` tab.
-The results there are clickable and result in another tab with extra information about the disease.

-***Important note: Because this application is an early version, there are a few parts that do not work like the user would expect.
-The main examples of this are the following ones: The registration and login sessions expire after the application is killed.
-So when the user restarts the application his registration details will be cleared from the system and he or she has to register again.
-The reason for this is the database used here is an public one.
-Also are the search bar and search button on the homepage not functional, this has to do with the integration process that is not finished yet.
-Another anomaly occurs when the user is searching for symptoms.
-Because the search bar is temporary it is not completely fixed, it is necessary to separate the symptoms by comma, when used otherwise the application will not work.
-Beside the main flaws described above the user will probably occur some format skews and anomalies in the layout of the application.***
+You have now successfully started the application. the next paragraph describes some possible options.